webpack-contrib/sass-loader/README.md

   </a>
   <h1>sass-loader</h1>
   <p>Compiles Sass to CSS.<br>Use the <a href="https://github.com/webpack/css-loader">css-loader</a> or the <a href="https://github.com/webpack/raw-loader">raw-loader</a> to turn it into a JS module and the <a href="https://github.com/webpack/extract-text-webpack-plugin">ExtractTextPlugin</a> to extract it into a separate file.<p>
+  <p>Looking for the webpack 1 loader?
+Check out the <a href="https://github.com/jtangelder/sass-loader/tree/archive/webpack-1">archive/webpack-1 branch</a>.</p>
 </div>

 ## Install